"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 TL;DR: Why Michael Seibel is an Enneagram Type 1

-- The bluntness: His co-founder called him a "professional hater" — his high standards are the point, not the problem
+• The bluntness: His co-founder called him a "professional hater" because high standards are how he shows respect

-- The quiet exit: When passed over for CEO, he didn't fight — he returned to the original mission that tech interrupted
+• The quiet exit: When passed over for CEO, he didn't fight; he returned to the original mission tech had interrupted

 Brooklyn, Suburbia, and the Slow Reader